Bands (neckwear): Clerical, legal and academic costume

 Bands varied from small white turn-down collars and ruffs to point lace bands, depending upon fashion, until the mid-seventeenth century, when plain white bands came to be the invariable neck-wear of all judges, serjeants, barristers, students, clergy, and academics.

 The bands are two strips of bleached holland or similar material, falling down the front from the collar.
 Plain linen 'falling bands', developed from the falling collar, replaced the ruff about 1640.
 By 1650 they were universal.
 Originally in the form of a wide collar, tied with a lace in front, by the 1680s they had diminished to the traditional form of two rectangles of linen tied at the throat.

 Bands did not become academically significant until they were abandoned as an ordinary lay fashion after the Restoration in 1660.
 They became identified as specifically applicable to clerical, legal and academic individuals in the early eighteenth century, when they became longer and narrower in form.

-For a time from the eighteenth century judges and Kings's Counsel took to wearing lace jabots at courts and leveés.
-Bands are now worn as court dress by judges, King's Counsel, barristers, solicitor advocates, court officials, and ceremonial/formal dress by certain public officials, university officials and less frequently also by graduands (for example, they are compulsory for male Cambridge graduands, and optional for women).
+For a time from the eighteenth century judges and King's Counsel took to wearing lace jabots at courts and leveés.
+Bands are now worn as court dress by judges, King's Counsel, barristers, solicitor advocates, court officials, and as ceremonial/formal dress by certain public officials, university officials and less frequently also by graduands (for example, they are compulsory for male Cambridge graduands, worn with a white bow tie, and optional for women).
 These specifically form part of the full dress of circuit judges, Court of Appeal judges and the Lord Chief Justice.
 Mourning bands, which have a double pleat running down the middle of each wing or tongue, are still used by some barristers, clergy and officials.

 By the end of the seventeenth century King's Counsel wore richly laced cravats.
 From the later part of the eighteenth century they wore bands instead of the cravat as undress.
 In the eighteenth century a lace fall was often used as an alternative to the bands by judges in full dress.

 Both falling and standing bands were usually white, lace or lace-edged cambric or silk, but both might be plain.

 The standing bands, a semi-circular collar, the curved edge standing up round the back of the head.
 While the straight horizontal edges in front met under the chin and were tied by band-strings, the collar occasionally was worn turned down.
 It was supported on a wire frame attached to the neck of the doublet behind.
 The starched collar rested on this.
 It was usually of linen, but also lawn and lace.
 They were popular for a quarter of a century.